Technische Universität Braunschweig

 A1.1 Scenarios for Air Transport System in Alternative 2050 Environments (ScenAIR2050)

-Assessment of Factors (PESTLE+) and Future Developments of the Air Transport System
+Assessment of trends, factors and relevant developments for the future of the Air Transport System (ATS)

 Scenarios, Foresight, Design, Futures, Service-Design, UX